-Section XVII - Media Releases/Publications (Board Policy 6.604)
+Section XVII - Media Releases/Publications (Board Policies 6.604 and 4.407)

-The parents/guardians/legal custodians of a student must notify the school, in writing, within two (2) weeks of the opening day of school if the student's name, art, written work, voice, verbal statements and/or digital images/portraits/pictures are not to be included in publications and/or public relations activities (including web-site) of the school system or any school thereof.
+The parents/guardians/legal custodians of a student must annually notify the school (Administrative Procedure 4.407.2), as soon as possible after entering school if the student's name, art, written work, voice, verbal statements and/or digital images/portraits/pictures are or are not to be included in publications and/or public relations activities (including web-site) of the school system or any school thereof.
 If digital images/portraits/pictures are allowed; the student may or may not be personally identified.